 Christian Dunn, Managing Partner

 Christian has directed the marketing for government conference and education companies; The Performance Institute and National Conference Services Inc., and enterprise software provider Public Sector Solutions.
-He has also performed independently as marketing consultant.
-Prior to marketing, he worked in non-profit management and development at Opportunity Builders, Inc. and Joseph’s House.
+He has also performed independently as marketing and management consultant.
+Prior, he worked in non-profit management and development at Opportunity Builders, Inc. and Joseph’s House.
 Additionally, he has been successful in residential real estate sales and investing.
 Christian holds a Bachelor of Science from Towson University.

 Alayne Dunn, Operations Director